 Fabulous tennis at the Hamburg Open in Rothenbaum Stadium!
 The long-established tennis tournament will take place in Hamburg from 20th to 28th July 2019.

 The Hamburg Open is one of the oldest tennis tournaments in the world.
 The ATP sand court event will take place again this year on the tennis grounds at Rothenbaum, which will be partially modernized before the tournament begins.
 The tournament premiered in 1892 and has been held on the Rothenbaum since 1924.
 The victory is rewarded with around 2 million euros.
 The Hamburg Open falls into the category ATP 500.
-32 players play in the main field singles and 16 in the qualification.
+There are 32 players in the main field singles and 16 in the qualification.

 A premiere: The European Championship of Tennis Professionals

 For the first time this year at the Hamburg Open, the European Champion of Tennis Professionals will be crowned at the same time.
 What was previously reserved for juniors and seniors will now also be played on professional level for the first time.
 In the week before the Hamburg Open, the first U21 European Championship will also take place in Hamburg.
 The possibility of a women's European Championship in the future is also being considered.
 The sports senator of the Hanseatic city found some promising words: "I am very pleased that the new organisers want to develop the oldest German tennis tournament with a lot of ambition and personal passion and thus maintain it in Hamburg for the long term.
 The great tradition of top international tennis at the Rothenbaum will lead into a successful future with the Hamburg Open as the European Championship.
 The Hamburg Open will certainly be a real highlight for all sports enthusiasts in Hamburg".